AmbivalentLeather/Qt-Tutorial/qttutorial.md

 1. Qt creator
 2. Qmake

-I'm going to describe it for three platforms--Linux, Windows, and MacOS.
-Beyond that, I can't help you.
-If you want to do it on FreeBSD you already know what you're doing why are you reading this.
+I'm going to describe it for two platforms--Linux, and Windows.
+The steps for Windows and MacOS should be fairly similar but I haven't tested them yet.

 # Linux